 Case 2: $D \ge 1$.
-Before the observation, the system (S) and the observer or the apparatus (O) are in the following pre-measurement state:
+Before the observation, the system (S), the local environment $|E\rangle_L$, and the state of the observer or the apparatus (O) are in the following pre-measurement state:

 According to Eq.
 (5), branching the system causes its local Hilbert space to split into D parallel subspaces, each spanning a basis state.
 The observer engages with one branch, which has an associated weight (chance) based on the initial state, thereby realizing the Born rule: